mariohernandez/component-based-development/exercises/2-building-components.md

 ```
  * Since our compiling gulp task compiles all CSS into `dist/css/filename.css`, we are indicating in the Speaker library that any CSS the Speaker component needs will be located in `dist/css/speaker.css`.

- * Should our component need Javascript, we would append to our Speaker library the location of the JavaScript file for our component.
+ * Should our component need Javascript, we would append to our Speaker library the location of the JavaScript file, like this:

 **Example of Speaker library including JavaScript**
 ```